Tourism in Indonesia: National parks

 Bogor Botanical Gardens established in 1817, and Cibodas Botanical Gardens established in 1862, are two among the oldest botanical gardens in Asia.
 With rich collections of tropical plants, these gardens are the centre of botanical research as well as tourism attraction since the colonial era.

 There are 50 national parks in Indonesia, of which six are World Heritage listed.
 The largest national parks in Sumatra are the 9500 km2 Gunung Leuser National Park, the 13750 km2 Kerinci Seblat National Park and the 3568 km2 Bukit Barisan Selatan National Park, all three recognised as Tropical Rainforest Heritage of Sumatra on the UNESCO World Heritage list.
 Other national parks on the list are Lorentz National Park in Papua, Komodo National Park in the Lesser Sunda Islands, and Ujung Kulon National Park in the west of Java.

 To be noticed, different national parks offer different biodiversity, as the natural habitat in Indonesia is divided into two areas by the Wallace line.
 The Wallacea biogeographical distinction means the western part of Indonesia (Sumatra, Java, Kalimantan) have the same flora and fauna characteristics as the Asian continent, whilst the remaining eastern part of Indonesia has similarity with the Australian continent.

 Many native species such as Sumatran elephants, Sumatran tigers, Sumatran rhinoceros, Javan rhinoceros and orangutans are listed as endangered or critically endangered, and the remaining populations are found in national parks and other conservation areas.
 Sumatran orangutan can be visited in the Bukit Lawang conservation area, while the Bornean orangutan can be visited in Tanjung Puting national park, Central Kalimantan.
 The world's largest flower, rafflesia arnoldi, and the tallest flower, titan arum, can be found in Sumatra.

-The east side of the Wallacea line offers the most remarkable, rarest, and exotic animals on earth.
+The east side of the Wallacea line offers the most remarkable, rare, and exotic animals on earth.
 Birds-of-paradise, locally known as cendrawasih, are plumed birds that can be found among other fauna in Papua New Guinea.
 The largest bird in Papua is the flightless cassowary.
 One species of lizard, the Komodo dragon can easily be found on Komodo, located in the Nusa Tenggara lesser islands region.
 Besides Komodo island, this endangered species can also be found on the islands of Rinca, Padar and Flores.